stefanvoegelisrf/deweb/javascript-input/index.md

 ```
 By calling `document`, we access the HTML page.
 With using the `querySelector` function, we can search for the `main` element inside the HTML page.

-Now we have assigned the `main` element of the page to out variable `main` and we can manipulate it.
+Now we have assigned the `main` element of the page to our variable `main` and we can manipulate it.

 ### Adding elements dynamically
 If we want to add an element dynamically, we can create an element in javascript.
 We can do this like so: